 Take the Quiz: What's Your Packing Personality?

-And we're not talking about emotional baggage!
-No, we're talking about the carry-on bag that takes two flight attendants plus a body builder to lift into the overhead compartment, or the suitcase that's stuffed so full you have to enlist your children to sit on it before you can zip it closed.
+No, we're not talking about emotional baggage!
+We're talking about the carry-on bag that takes two flight attendants plus a body builder to lift into the overhead compartment, or the suitcase that's stuffed so full you have to enlist your children to sit on it before you can zip it closed.
 We don't need to remind you of all the perils of overpacking -- excess baggage fees, anyone? -- so if this is your major packing weakness, read on to learn how to lighten your load.

 Start at the source: your suitcase.
 If you often find yourself edging toward your airline's weight limits, it may be worth purchasing a lightweight bag to give you a few extra pounds to work with.
 See Choosing the Right Travel Luggage for more tips.